Gamefist/Skuddbot-v2-wiki/Minigames/free-for-all.md

 | Winning the game                             | +100xp, +50 Skuddbux, +1 FFA win |
 | Winning the game with a new highest entrants | FFA highest entrants updated     |

-## Betting system
+## Bounty system
-When a user enters a Free for All, they can place an optional bet.
-They are betting on themselves winning.
-When a user wins, and has placed a bet, they will win the amount of the bets from other entrants, and their own bet will double.
-When the winner hasn't betted, their will be no bets payed out.
+When a user enters a free for all they can place an optional bounty on their head.
+Others may collect this bounty by killing the user.
+The bounty also figures as a baseline for how much the user can collect from others, the more they place on their own head, the more they may collect from others.

-Stats on winning/losing bets are being tracked.
+### Maximum earnings

+The bounty placed on the users head figures as a baseline for how much they can collect from other users.
+This number is 250% of their own bounty, if an user puts 100 Skuddbux on their own head, they may collect up to 250 Skuddbux per other player killed.

+### Collecting bounties

+Users may collect the bounties from other players, when the user kills another player, they take their full bounty, up to 250% of their own bounty.
+If there's any excess money, it stays with the victim.

+### Stealing bounties

+Collected bounties can be stolen, if a user gets killed by another player.
+They will lose half of their collected bounties, this amount goes to the killer, the other half they get to keep and will be paid out upon game end.

+### Surviving the bounty

+When the user wins the game, they will receive their own bounty double in addition to any other funds they collected during the game.

+### Filling up the jackpot

+Any funds that remain unclaimed after the game has ended, will get split in half.
+One half goes back to the user that placed that bounty on their own head, and the other half will contribute towards the jackpot.

 {% hint style="info" %}

-* For information on how to place bets, view the [entering the game](#entering-the-game) section.
+* For information on how to place bounties, view the [entering the game](#entering-the-game) section.

 * For more information on stats, view the [stats](#stats) section.
-{% endhint %}

-### Jackpot
-When the user that wins, hasn't betted, all bets will be added to the Jackpot.
-{% hint style="info" %}
-For more information about the jackpot, view the [jackpot](/Systems/jackpot.md) article.
+* For more information about the jackpot, view the [jackpot](/Systems/jackpot.md) article.

   {% endhint %}

 ## Reminders and Auto-starting
 Every 6 hours the host will be reminded of a outstanding game via a DM, but only if the following conditions are met: